MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

     <th colspan = "3">Class Name: UI Controller</th>
   </tr>
   <tr>
-    <td colspan = "3">Brief Description: the UI controller class is responsible for controlling everything the users can interact with.
+    <td colspan = "3">Brief Description: The UI controller class is responsible for controlling everything the users can interact with.
+When a user interacts with anything in the app a request is sent to the UI controller class which will organize the inforamtion and send it to the appropriate class to be manipulated.
+If anything needs to be sent back for the user to view the UI controller class will recieve the information and send it back to the UI layer to be displayed to the user.
 This class communicates with the database facade class to verify user credentials, the I-Learn facade class to retrieve assignment information, the student controller class to retrieve information about the current user, and the calendar item controller class to retrieve and update information about the user’s calendar.</td>
   </tr>
   </table>